xyziemba/Buddy-DotNET-SDK/README.md

 ### Initialize the SDK

-The `Init` method should be called once at the start of your app, a good place to put it is in the constructor for your application.
 To reference the Buddy SDK in your source file, you need to put a 'using' keyword at the top of the file that contains the constructor:

     using BuddySDK;

-    // In your application constructor...
+The `Init` method should be called once at the start of your app; we recommend placing it in your project's constructor.
+You should replace "your app ID" and "your app key" with the app ID and key you created at the [Buddy Dev Dashboard](http://buddyplatform.com):

-    public MyCoolApp() {
+    public MyCoolApp()
-        Buddy.Init(AppId, AppKey);
+    {
+        // Don't forget to get your app ID and key from http://buddyplatform.com!
+        Buddy.Init("your app ID", "your app key");
      }

 ### User Flow